Amyloidosis in dogs: causes, symptoms and treatment

 Four main types of amyloidosis in dogs

-There are different forms of amyloidosis, which are characterized by different causes and disease progression:
+There are different forms of amyloidosis, which are characterized by different causes and disease courses:

-1. Primary amyloidosis: This form occurs without any apparent previous illness and develops suddenly.
+1. Primary amyloidosis: This form occurs without any identifiable pre-existing condition and develops suddenly.
 It is relatively rare in dogs.

-2. Familial amyloidosis: A genetic form that occurs more frequently in certain dog breeds.
+2. Familial amyloidosis: A genetically determined form that occurs more frequently in certain dog breeds.

-3. Secondary amyloidosis: The most common form in dogs, occurring as a result of chronic inflammation or other systemic diseases such as diabetes mellitus or chronic renal failure.
+3. Secondary amyloidosis: The most common form in dogs, occurring as a result of chronic inflammation or other systemic diseases such as diabetes mellitus or chronic renal insufficiency.

-4. Senile amyloidosis: This form develops in older dogs and is a result of the natural aging process.
+4. Age-related amyloidosis: This form develops in older dogs and is a consequence of the natural aging process.

-Amyloidosis occurs due to the deposition of misfolded proteins, called amyloids, in various organs and tissues of the dog's body.
+Amyloidosis is caused by the deposition of misfolded proteins, known as amyloids, in various organs and tissues of the dog's body.
 But why does this accumulation of amyloid proteins occur in the first place?
-The causes are diverse and often closely linked to genetic factors or chronic illnesses.
-In this section, we highlight the most important triggers and risk factors that can lead to the development of this serious disease.
+The causes are diverse and often closely linked to genetic factors or chronic diseases.
+In this section, we will examine the most important triggers and risk factors that can lead to the development of this serious disease.

 1. Genetic predisposition

-One of the main causes of amyloidosis is a genetic predisposition that occurs particularly in certain breeds of dogs.
-Dogs that carry a genetic mutation in the genes responsible for protein folding and breakdown are at a higher risk of developing amyloidosis.
-This form is called familial amyloidosis and can cause serious health problems at a young age.
-Breeds such as the Shar Pei, Beagle, Akita Inu and Collie are particularly affected.
+One of the main causes of amyloidosis is a genetic predisposition, which is particularly common in certain dog breeds.
+Dogs carrying a genetic mutation in the genes responsible for protein folding and degradation have a higher risk of developing amyloidosis.
+This form is called familial amyloidosis and can lead to serious health problems even at a young age.
+Breeds such as the Shar Pei, Beagle, Akita Inu, and Collie are particularly affected.

-• Shar Pei Fever (SPAID) : Shar Pei have a special form of genetic amyloidosis known as Shar Pei fever.
-These dogs often suffer from recurring bouts of fever and inflammatory reactions that eventually lead to amyloid deposits.
-These proteins are deposited primarily in the liver, causing serious dysfunction.
+• Shar Pei fever (SPAID): Shar Peis are prone to a specific form of genetically inherited amyloidosis known as Shar Pei fever.
+These dogs frequently suffer from recurring bouts of fever and inflammatory reactions that eventually lead to amyloid deposits.
+These proteins accumulate primarily in the liver, causing serious liver dysfunction.

 Other affected breeds: